-A/N: Okay, this was very different from everything else I’ve written!
-It’s prose poetry, where I have as far as possible tried to written the entire poem in inverted syntax – which is basically the grammar of Yoda.
+A/N: Okay, this is prose poetry, where I have as far as possible tried to write the entire poem in inverted syntax – which is basically the grammar of Yoda.

-I’ve never seen all the Star Wars movies, so please let me know if there’s anything I could improve on Yoda’s speaking pattern!
+I’ve never seen all the Star Wars movies, so please let me know if there’s anything I could improve on Yoda’s speech pattern!

 Yoda he wished to be.

 Little he was, when Yoda he saw; as television was watched.

 From that moment on, like Yoda he spoke, all attempts to change him he refused.